Buick Enclave years to avoid — most common problems

 The heated steering wheel is a standard feature on the 2015 Enclave to keep the driver’s hands cozy.
 While useful in cold weather, some Enclaves’ heating systems were reportedly too hot to handle safely.

-Check engine light problem
+5. Check engine light problem

 Check engine light issues are common in all Buick Enclave models.
 The check engine light might indicate several problems, which can give you a hard time with the Enclave.
+Even when there is no issue, the engine light may occasionally turn on.

 Because of this, owners and mechanics could spend hours searching for problems that don’t exist.
 This ghost-like engine light issue is that you should pay attention to it since, if there is an actual problem, failing to have your Enclave checked out could result in severe damage.
 Fortunately, one thing that may help you decide if it’s a real problem is applying a trick to turn off the check engine light.

-Which Buick Enclave years to avoid?
+Worst Buick Enclave years to avoid

 Without question, the midsize SUV market has been given a more opulent makeover with the Buick Enclave.
 The Buick Enclave is regarded as a more upscale compact SUV compared to its rivals.

-First-generation Enclave (2008-2011 model years)
+First-generation Enclave (2008, 2011, 2012, 2013, 2014 model years)

 Because it was the first, this Buick Enclave is widely regarded as the worst of all the Buick Enclave models.
 This model year’s most prevalent fault is with the transmission, and most owners claimed that their transmission issues began around the 91,000-mile mark.